-The Rainforest Foundation team recently visited the Peruvian Amazon department of The Madre de Dios in order to research the potential impacts of an oil concession and illegal logging.
+Rainforest Foundation US recently visited the Peruvian Amazon department of Madre de Dios in order to research the potential impacts of an oil concession and illegal logging in the area.
 What we found, however, was gold, and the rapacious devastation of relentless illegal gold mining on indigenous territories.

-Luis Tayori, President of the indigenous advocacy organization COHARYIMA, has been fighting for the land and resource rights for the Harakmbut indigenous communities for years.
+Luis Tayori, President of the Harakmbut, Yine Matsigenka Council (COHARYIMA)—an indigenous organization representing the native peoples of Madre de Dios—has been fighting for the land and resource rights for the Harakmbut indigenous communities for years.
 He is dedicated to preserving their heritage, which is intrinsically linked to the rainforest.
 According to Tayori, the situation has never been worse.
 “The miners not only pollute our water, but also our culture,” said Tayori.
-“They are just looking to get rich quick and have no interest conserving the land.
+“They are just looking to get rich quick and have no interest in conserving the land.
 When they do find gold, they often drink heavily and look for prostitutes.
 We worry about the youth in our community.”

-Gold is Peru’s highest value export, valuing over 10 billion dollars in 2012, much of it to the United States.
+Gold is Peru’s highest value export, valuing over 10 billion dollars in 2012, much of which is sent to the United States.
 Demand for gold remains high, being touted as a safe and stable investment.
-As long as prices stay well above $1,000 per ounce as they are now, Peruvian prospectors are likely to continue scourging the rivers of Madre De Dios to dig it up.
-According to prominent Peruvian economist Elmer Cuba, 20 per cent of exported Peruvian gold is illegally sourced, and it has overtaken cocaine as Peru’s most profitable illicit activity.
-I had always known that a lot of the gold that American ‘s buy—either stockpiling gold coins per the advice of Glenn Beck or simply buying a watch or necklace—comes from dubious sources.
-After seeing first-hand the cultural and environmental devastation that our gold consumption drives, I will do my best to avoid it.
+As long as prices stay well above $1,000 per ounce as they are now, Peruvian prospectors are likely to continue scourging the rivers of Madre de Dios to dig it up.
+According to prominent Peruvian economist Elmer Cuba, 20 percent of exported Peruvian gold is illegally sourced, and it has overtaken cocaine as Peru’s most profitable illicit activity.